 This Australian Stamp Duty Calculator provides you with an indication of Government Costs when purchasing a property in Australia for Owner Occupied, Investment or as a First Home Owner.

-Stamp duty is a charge which is applied by state governments in Australia and is in relation to the transfer of land.
+Stamp duty is a charge which is applied by state governments in Australia and is in relation to the transfer of land or property.

-The State Government Charges may vary depending on the purpose of the security purchased.
-For example if you purchase an owner occupied property as a First home Owner, the charges will differ to an individual who has owned a property before.
+The State Government charges may vary depending on the purpose of the security purchased.
+For example the charges will differ if you buy an owner occupied property as a First Home Owner or as the one who has owned a property before.

 Stamp Duty for Investment Property

 Government Duty Charges differ when purchasing an Investment Property compared to the Purchase of an Owner Occupied Home.